ttuegel/haskell-code-smells/lazy-evaluation.md

 simply using constructor pattern matching?

 No!
 The type of the argument is variable, so we do not know which constructors to match.
 It is impossible to write this function using plain pattern matching, so the compiler provides `Prelude.seq`:

 ``` {#seq .haskell .ignore}
 seq :: a -> b -> b
 ```

-`Prelude.seq` evaluates its first argument before returning its second argument;
+`Prelude.seq` evaluates its first argument and returns its second argument;
 we can use it to implement `strictlyAny`:

 ``` {.haskell}